Collaborators

 Cornelia Frank, PhD

-Dr. Frank is head of the Sports and Movement Group, Osnabrück University.
+Dr. Frank is head of the Human Movement Science Group at the University of Bremen.
 Her research is focused on the cognition and the learning of motor actions combines perspectives from Movement Science, Sport Psychology, Cognitive Psychology, and Experimental Psychology.

-Read more about Dr. Frank and the Sports and Movement Group here.
+Read more about Dr. Frank and her lab here.

 Nicola Hodges, PhD